Updated 31 December 2020

 This website is designed to give those new – or relatively new – to Irish music on the mandolin a chance to hear how the tunes sound played to a reasonably acceptable standard on a reasonably good mandolin.

 With a few exceptions, the tunes are each played once through.
 I’ve aimed to play the tunes “straight”, with very little ornamentation, so that the listener can – hopefully – get a feel for the rhythm and the melody quickly.
 (Having said that I have had the occasional request from visitors to the site to play tunes through twice or three times and so I may re-think that policy…)

 That process of playing tunes with very little ornamentation and a very steady (for which read quite slow) speed is quite difficult.
 Over the years I have attempted to strip out ornamentation from my playing.
 For several reasons.
-The primary reason, however, is that some players – and not just mandolinists (not by a long chalk!) – then to overuse ornamentation (in my humble opinion, your mileage may vary) to the extent that the tune almost becomes secondary to their prowess on their instrument.
-This really came home to me a few weeks ago when I was sitting beside a very accomplished fiddler.
+The primary reason, however, is that some players – and not just mandolinists (not by a long chalk!) – tend to overuse ornamentation (in my humble opinion, your mileage may vary) to the extent that the tune almost becomes secondary to their prowess on their instrument.
+This really came home to me a few months ago (pre-Covid – remember those days?) when I was sitting beside a very accomplished fiddler.
 Although I knew a good number of the tunes she started, I found it difficult to identify most of them because she seemed to want to “roll” every phrase.
 I could only really ID the tune when someone more astute than me picked up on it and started to play it “straight”.
 Just my tuppence worth; feel free to disagree!

 I don’t claim to be the best mandolinist in the world.
 I reached my skill plateau a long time ago.
 However what I lack in skill, I hope I make up for in enthusiasm.